madebyollin/kaggle_vim_keybindings/README.md

 # Kaggle Vim Keybindings

-Vim keybindings in the Kaggle notebook editor
+Chrome extension for Vim keybindings in the Kaggle notebook editor

 ![](demo.gif)